marcobeierer/joomla-backup/README.md

 ## Changelog

+### 1.0.0-rc.3
+- Added check for REDIRECT_HTTP_AUTHORIZATION header if HTTP_AUTHORIZATION is not set.

 ### 1.0.0-rc.2
 *Release date: 18th November 2016*
 - Added checks in backend for valid encryption password and access key.